Please join us in thanking Dr. Stephanie Chalifoux for her three years of service as Director of Graduate Studies, and help us in welcoming

 Dr. Larry O. Rivers gave a talk on December 4, 2018 at The Inn at Serenbe entitled "Hip Hop & Dr. Martin

-Movement as sparked by the musical tribute organized by Dexter King on the first-ever
+as sparked by the musical tribute organized by Dexter King on the first-ever federal

-USG faculty who will work on their respective campuses to design and facilitate faculty
+will work on their respective campuses to design and facilitate faculty enrichment

-enrichment learning communities (FLCs).
-Each of UWG’s Chancellor’s Learning Scholars
+learning communities (FLCs).
+Each of UWG’s Chancellor’s Learning Scholars will work

 Faculty Learning Communities, beginning in the spring.